 Warning: while the DDU program is safe to use, make sure you keep a backup of all your old Drivers that can be accessed from Device Management (see below).

 Before uninstalling old drivers, we need to force the old drivers to show up in the list.

-2. Type the following command and press the Enter button to execute the command:
+- Type the following command and press the Enter button to execute it:

-What the above command does is force all the non-present or old and invisible drivers to show up in the Device Manager list.
+What the above command does is force all the old and invisible drivers to show up in the Device Manager list.
 Once you have done this, you can proceed with the uninstallation.

 Uninstall Old Drivers in Windows

-2. Go to “view” and select the option “show hidden devices” to reveal all the hidden and old drivers.
+- Go to “View” and select the option “Show hidden devices” to reveal all the hidden and old drivers.